nilehmann/vscode-vim-search-and-replace/README.md

   `8,10s/search/replace`

-### Preview changes on hover
+### Preview changes

-A preview of the replaced string can be seen when hovering on a match.
+A preview of the replaced string is shown beside each match.
 Useful when you have a complex regular expression with capture groups used in the replacement pattern.

 ## Commands

-- `vim-search-and-replace.start`: Start search and replace.
+- `vim-search-and-replace.start`: Start the search and replace.
 This command accepts an optional string parameter which will be used as the initial search string.
 This is useful in my neovim configuration because I can start the search with the visual selection.

 - `vim-search-and-replace.expandSelection`: This command does two things.
 First, it changes the current range to be `'<,'>`.
 Second, it expands the current selection to contain more lines.
 It accepts an optional argument specifying how many lines up and down the selection should be expanded.